keerthikkn/MNIST_Project/README.md

 - **MNIST Digit Classification:** The web service is designed to classify handwritten digits using a pre-trained neural network model.
 - **Web Interface:** Users can upload JPEG images through a user-friendly web interface.
+- **MYSQL Connection:** Automatically stores the Predictions and Images uploaded to the web service.
 - **Dockerized:** The application is containerized using Docker for easy deployment and scalability.
 - **Kubernetes Deployment:** The Dockerized application is deployed on Kubernetes for efficient management and scaling.